B-codes-core/CTF-Writeups/CTF Writeups/ImaginaryCTF.md

 	main()
 ```

-### LF3R - Crypto

-The LF3R (Linear Feedback 3 state Register) is a modified version of a Linear Feedback Shift Register (LFSR, which produces a linear output), designed to produce a non-linear output.

 ### Lcasm - Crypto

 Read the decompiled code, to understand that we need to put some shellcode in to get a shell.